rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 In the path of righteousness is life, and in its pathway there is no death. ^1228

-A wise son hears his father’s instruction, but a scoffer does not listen to rebuke. ^1301
+A wise son hears his father's instruction, but a scoffer does not listen to rebuke. ^1301

 From the fruit of his mouth a man eats what is good, but the desire of the treacherous is for violence. ^1302